About St. James UCC

 Our church and its facilities are accessible to all, regardless of physical abilities or disabilities.

 Wear whatever you'd like!
 Wear a T-shirt and shorts, wear jeans, or wear your Sunday best.
 Be comfortable and be yourself!

 God calls us to create positive and peaceful change and to work for social justice.

-Our progressive, open-minded, and welcoming environment attracts members from not only Hamburg, but members and friends from throughout the greater Buffalo area.
+Our progressive, open-minded, and welcoming environment attracts members from not only Hamburg, but members and friends from throughout the Southtowns and the greater Buffalo area.
 Plus, our online presence on Facebook Live allows our unique message to welcome and include members and friends from outside the local area.

 We celebrate the Sacrament of Holy Communion the first Sunday of every month, and we practice open communion.
 This means that all who are present are welcome to partake and participate, including people of all faiths and all ages.
 No one is ever turned away from God's Table.
 A gluten-free option is made available for those who require it.
 In addition, our custom is to utilize grape juice instead of wine, because we are mindful of those who abstain from alcohol.

 We like to say, "No matter who you are or where you are on life’s journey, you’re welcome here."
 We mean it.

 Who we are

 St. James United Church of Christ is an Open and Affirming congregation of the United Church of Christ.
 We're a vibrant community of faith in the heart of Hamburg, a friendly suburb on the south side of Buffalo, New York.
-Our congregation numbers around 130 members, and we're a supportive, welcoming, and loving community of faith.
+St. James UCC is a supportive, welcoming, and loving church.

 Drawn together by the Holy Spirit, we are a diverse community of Christians that come together as one church, joining faith and action.
 In covenant with the church, we serve God in the co-creation of a just and sustainable world as made manifest in the Gospel of Jesus Christ.